sidneifjr/Progenitor/README.md

 ## Decisions

-**Package manager**: PNPM is the best option due to its dependency caching allowing package reusage between projects, saving a lot of space over time.
+**Package manager**: Pnpm is the best option due to its dependency caching allowing package reusage between projects, saving a lot of space over time.
 It's also very useful during testing, avoiding unnecessary bandwidth traffic.

 **Runtime**: Bun was initially chosen for its native support of TypeScript, speed and usability.
-However, due to its incompatibility with Inquirer, Node and TSX was needed.
+However, due to current compatibility issues with native Node.js APIs with Inquirer, Node and TSX was needed.

 ## Dependencies